 Breastfeeding rates are growing but not exclusively

-Today, 83.8% of babies born in the US start on breast milk.
-The rise of attachment parenting, feminist and organic movements, have also had a positive impact.
+Today, according to the Centers for Disease Control and Prevention (CDC), 83.8% of babies born in the US start on breast milk.
+The rise of attachment parenting, and feminist and organic movements, have also had a positive impact.
 And in the meantime, US baby formula continues to improve, as parents demand higher quality.

 But, public health policy now pushes breastfeeding, with no comparable policy changes that would make it easier to breastfeed your baby exclusively for six months, such as federally-mandated paid maternity leave.
 This conflict sets most moms up for failure; within the first three months breastfeeding rates drop to 46.9%.
 And, nearly half of women in one study reported early, undesired weaning.